 - The MCC monitors these third-party websites to ensure that they do not contain actual MCC examination content.

-Instead of third-party products, we encourage the use of our preparatory materials, which in most cases have been created by the same test committees and subject matter experts who write MCC exam content.
+Instead of third-party products, we encourage the use of our preparatory materials, which in most cases have been created by the test committees and subject matter experts who write MCC exam content.